New mental health center opens in the Quad Cities

 - Community-based peer support services

-The center, which is named after Carol Lujack, is located in the 400 block E. 32nd St. Lujack passed away in 2002, but during her life, she supported the services provided by the Vera French Center.
+The center, which is named after Carol Lujack, is located in the 808 N. Harrison St. in Davenport.
+Lujack passed away in 2002, but during her life, she supported the services provided by the Vera French Center.